 A minimum of three (3) doses of adult Td is required for children seven (7) years of age or older who do not meet the requirements for tetanus or diphtheria.
 DT is required for students medically exempt from pertussis vaccine.

-Tdap (tetanus, diphtheria, acellular pertussis [whooping cough]): As of July 2006, a booster dose of Tdap is required for all students entering 6th grade and new enrolling students grade 7-11, if at least five (5) years have passed since the last dose of tetanus-containing vaccine.
+Tdap (tetanus, diphtheria, acellular pertussis [whooping cough]): As of July 2006, a booster dose of Tdap is required for all students entering 6th grade and new enrolling students grade 7-11.

 OPV, IPV (polio): For students entering kindergarten or students new to school: a minimum of four (4) doses of polio vaccine with one (1) dose given on or after the fourth birthday.
 A fourth dose is not necessary, if the third dose was administered after the fourth birthday and at least 6 months after the second dose.
 For students starting vaccination at seven (7) years and older, a minimum of three (3) doses with at least four (4) weeks between the first and second dose and at least 6 months following the previous dose for 2nd – 3rd dose.